KinnariyaMamaTanha/kinamusic/README.md

 ## Commands

 - `:PlayMusic`:
-    - `:PlayMusic /path/to/your/song.mp3`: play given music file.
+    - `:PlayMusic /path/to/your/song1.mp3 /path/to/your/song2.mp3`: play given music files.
     - `:PlayMusic [/path/to/your/music_directory]`: when given a directory, you can choose to play single file in it or play in sequence or randomly.
 Default the `music_folder`
-    - `:PlayMusic song_name_in_music_folder`: if the arg is neither a file or a directory, try to search it in the music_folder and play the first match.
+    - `:PlayMusic song_name_in_music_folder`: if the arg is neither a file or a directory, try to search it in the music_folder and display the matches.
-- `:PlayMusicChoose`: Choose music files in `music_folder`
 - `:PlayMusicPause`: Pause the music.
 - `:StopMusic`: Stop playing current music.
 - `:PlayMusicNext`: Jump to next music if playing music list.